maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 **The Excel File for this chart, [dataset3_ec_excel.xlsx](dataset3_ec_excel.xlsx)**

-### [4 points] Re-create the charts you created for your chosen dataset using Python or Vega-Lite.
+## [4 points] Re-create the charts you created for your chosen dataset using Python or Vega-Lite.

+### Question 1:

 **Using Table 102, compare life expectancy for people born between 1970-1999 for the four categories, "Male", "Female", "White", "Black".**

+Table 102 - Expectation of Life at Birth, and Projections

 ![Multiple Line Chart Dataset 3 Question 1](dataset3_q1_python.png)